Contact the InSight Program

 Read How Career Positioning Helps You Launch Into Your Chosen Field on The View.

-When it comes to understanding how to manage your career, promote your own brand, and develop solid financial practices, it’s simply not enough to take one class or have one experience.
+When it comes to understanding how to manage your career, promote your own brand, balance your time and energy, and develop solid financial practices, it’s simply not enough to take one class or have one experience.

 You need years of multifaceted experiential learning.